emetos05/tradetrackr_client/FRONTEND_TODO.md

   - Use Tailwind and Shadcn UI components consistently
   - Add polished UI-friendly icons

-  [ ] **Implement Get feature**
+  [X] **Implement Get feature**

-  - Get single item (Client/Job/Invoice) from the API in action.ts
-  - Add detail modal to show the contents
+  - Add detail modal to show the contents from the Get action
-  - Integrate with Details button in list
+  - Integrate with Details button in list component

 - [ ] **Metadata & SEO**